Columbia River Basalt Group: Steens Basalt

-The observed trend in feeder dyke swarms associated with the Steens Basalt flow are considered to be atypical of other dyke swarm trends associated with the CRBG.
+The observed trend in feeder dike swarms associated with the Steens Basalt flow are considered to be atypical of other dike swarm trends associated with the CRBG.
 These swarms, characterized by a maintained trend of N20°E, trace the northward continuation of the Nevada shear zone and have been attributed to magmatic rise through this zone on a regional scale.

 Imnaha Basalt

 Virtually coeval with the oldest of the flows, the Imnaha basalt flows welled up across northeastern Oregon.
 There were 26 major flows over the period, one roughly every 15,000 years.
 Although estimates are that this amounts to about 10% of the total flows, they have been buried under more recent flows, and are visible in few locations.
-They can be seen along the lower benches of the Imnaha River and Snake River in Wallowa county.
+They can be seen along the lower benches of the Imnaha River and Snake River in Wallowa County.

 The Imnaha lavas have been dated using the K–Ar technique, and show a broad range of dates.
 The oldest is 17.67±0.32 Ma with younger lava flows ranging to 15.50±0.40 Ma.
 Although the Imnaha Basalt overlies Lower Steens Basalt, it has been suggested that it is interfingered with Upper Steens Basalt.